Lake Area Foundation Bylaws

 Section 5.
 Miscellaneous:

-(1) The Foundation shall be audited annually as a component unit of the Lake Cumberland Area Development District.
-An independent accountant selected by the the LCADD Board of Directors, recommended to the Foundation’s Audit Committee and hired by the LCADD Board shall conduct an annual audit and report to Audit Committee which shall in turn report to the Foundation Board and to the LCADD Board of Directors.
+(1) The Foundation shall be audited annually.
+An independent accountant recommended to the Foundation’s Audit Committee and hired by the LAF Board shall conduct an annual audit and report to Audit Committee which shall in turn report to the Foundation Board.
 The audit report shall be a matter of public record.

 (2) The Board shall, at least annually, distribute a written report of its financial condition, activities and distributions to representative persons and organizations in its service area so as to inform the public of the operations of the Foundation.
 Local media outlets and electronic dissemination of this information shall be used to augment printed materials.